 Employers who meet all of the following criteria can apply to participate in the Back to Work in Manitoba Wage Subsidy Program:

-- Must be a Manitoba-based business or non-profit organization operating in the Province of Manitoba.
+- Must be a Manitoba-based business or non-profit organization, including new startups, operating in the Province of Manitoba.

 - Must have an active business number, business bank account and email address.